bklevence/bklevence.github.io/_recipes/guava-mead.md

 title: "Guava Mead"
 ---

 The first time I made a Costco Mead that didn't taste like rocket fuel after 2 months.
-The Guava mead replaces water.
+The guava nectar replaces water in a normal recipe.

 ## Ingredients